Aastha-Arora/mission-mars-web-scraping/README.md

 **Template HTML file `index.html`**

-This file takes the mars data dictionary and display all of the data in the appropriate HTML elements.
+This file takes the mars data dictionary and displays all of the data in the appropriate HTML elements.